Table of Contents

 Your assets are your money and property.
-They can be either real assets, e.g., tangible personal property, land, houses, etc., or digital assets, e.g., online accounts including social media accounts, domain names, etc., or money in various online accounts.
-Your Last Will should identify all of your assets and what is to be done with them.
+They can be either real assets (for instance, tangible personal property, land, and houses) or digital assets (such as online accounts, including social media accounts and domain names, and money in various online accounts).

-Beneficiaries are the people or organizations who are to receive your assets.
-These can obviously be family and friends, but oftentimes can be individuals or organizations you’re indebted to, charitable organizations, or other institutions you wish to bequest with your valuable assets, e.g., a university or church.
+Beneficiaries are people and organizations who you want to receive your assets.
+Most commonly, these are family and friends, but they can also be charitable organizations and other institutions you donate your assets to (like a university or church).

-Also, if you accrue significant medical expenses in the days before your death, you can put aside funds to cover those expenses.
+Also, if you expect significant medical expenses in the days before your death, put aside funds to cover them.

 Name a Witness and Sign

-You generally need a Last Will when you expect to own property at the time of your death.
-Consider creating one if any of the following applies to your current situation:
+You generally need a will if you expect to own property, have children, or have any money at the time of your death.
+Create one if you:

 - Changed residences or purchased a new home